MirjalolRakhmonov/MirjalolRakhmonov/README.md

 ### Welcome to my little info site.

 About me : Enthusiast student of Computer Science , eager to contribute to team success through hard work, attention to details and excellent skills.
 Good understanding of backend development specializing to full stack environment.
 Motivated to learn, grow and expand in IT and programming industry.
-Currently looking for internship and junior positions which will help me to test my skills in practice.
 Passionate about new technologies and creating them in practice.

 ### Connect with me: